clbarnes/transformnd/README.md

 - Scale (`transformnd.transforms.Scale`)
 - Reflection (`transformnd.transforms.Reflect`)
 - Affine (`transformnd.transforms.Affine`)
     - Can be composed with `@` operator
 - Moving Least Squares, affine (`transformnd.transforms.moving_least_squares.MovingLeastSquares`)
   - uses `movingleastsquares` extra
 -   Thin Plate Splines (`transformnd.transforms.thinplate.ThinPlateSplines`)
     - uses `thinplatesplines` extra

 Arbitrary transforms can be composed into a `TransformSequence` with `transform1 | transform2`.
 A graph of transforms between defined spaces can be traversed using the `TransformGraph` (uses the `graph` extra).

+## Implemented adapters

+- Numpy arrays of shape `(..., D, ...)` (`transformnd.adapters.ReshapeAdapter`)
+- `meshio.Mesh` (`transformnd.adapters.meshio.MeshAdapter`)
+- `pandas.DataFrame` (`transformnd.adapters.pandas.DataFrameAdapter`)
+    - Takes a subset of columns as a coordinate array
+- Geometries from `shapely` (`transformnd.adapters.shapely.GeometryAdapter`)

+Objects which compose over transformable objects can easily be adapted with the `transformnd.adapters.AttrAdapter`.

-## Additional transforms
+## Additional transforms and adapters

-Contributions of additional transforms are welcome!
+Contributions of additional transforms and adapters are welcome!
 Even if they're only thin wrappers around an external library, the downstream ecosystem benefits from a consistent API.